-FERPA permits the disclosure of PII from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in 99.31 of the FERPA regulations.
-Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, 99.32 of the FERPA regulations requires the school to record the disclosure.
-Parents and eligible students have a right to inspect and review the record of disclosures.
+FERPA permits the disclosure of PII from students' education records without consent of the parent/legal guardian or eligible student if the disclosure meets certain conditions found in 34 C.F.R.§ 99.31 of the FERPA regulations.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent/legal guardian or eligible student, 34 C.F.R.§ 99.32 of the FERPA regulations requires the District to record the disclosure.
+A parent/legal guardian and eligible student have a right to inspect and review the record of disclosures.
+The District may disclose PII from the education records of a student without obtaining prior written consent of the parent/legal guardian or the eligible student -